kreier/timeline/README.md

 - [v4.3](https://github.com/kreier/timeline/releases/tag/v4.3) 2024/03/16 Convert dictionary files to __.csv__ format to be easier readable in a [Jupyter Notebook](db/timeline.ipynb).
 You can create the latest PDF in your language in [Google Colab](https://colab.research.google.com/drive/1G0z6jKIs_B_Md_y6Wen108Keo5WazalZ?usp=sharing) with just a browser.
 - [v4.4](https://github.com/kreier/timeline/releases/tag/v4.4) 2024/03/24 Include inventions and insights that enable modern society from the last centuries with pictures.
 Add some of the __Chinese dynasties__ to the oldest known historic date of 841 BC (Sima Qian) and beyond.
 - [v4.5](https://github.com/kreier/timeline/releases/tag/v4.4) 2024/04/13 Include the great tribulation in the time of the end, and a graph of the world population for the last 2000 years.
 It aligns with advancements in science, culture and society.
+- [v4.6](https://github.com/kreier/timeline/releases/tag/v4.5) 2024/05/31 Include more empires in Umayyad, Teotihuacan, Mongol, Inca and more.
+Added historic figures like Hammurabi, al-Khwarizimi, Genghis Khan and Dionysius Exiguus plus a few more smaller images
+- v4.7 2024/07/01 Finally the rendering of RTL languages like Hebrew and Arabic are supported.
+The proper rendering of Arabic glyphs require a special font shape engine like [Harfbuzz](https://en.wikipedia.org/wiki/HarfBuzz) (also on [Github](https://github.com/harfbuzz/harfbuzz)) and my previous PDF generator [reportlab](https://www.reportlab.com/) has this not yet included.
+The pdf is now generated with [fpdf2](https://py-pdf.github.io/fpdf2/index.html).
+This project included text shaping [with version 2.7.5](https://py-pdf.github.io/fpdf2/TextShaping.html) in August 2023.
+This solved my problems with Khmer and Sinhala as well.

 ### Translations